We have already reviewed the basics of sexual market value.

 Hack 1: Move Where Your Gender Is Scarce

 If you are serious about maximizing your returns,

 - Choose places or countries with more women

 - Choose professions and fields with more women

 Crazy, I know, but:

-Women and men who want to enjoy the quickest boost in their sexual market value are better advised to move to a place with better gender ratio (quick solution) than working on themselves (the long-term, harder solution).
+Women and men who want to enjoy the quickest boost in their sexual market value are better advised to move to a place with a better gender ratio (quick solution) than work on themselves (the long-term, harder solution).